rahul-siddhu/luxury_cars/README.md

+### The project is not deployed please run it on your local machine it will take 2 mins
 ## Running the project in your local machine
 1. Install IntelliJ IDE
 2. Create a database named car_inventory in your mysql workbench